Epson ActionNote: Development and specifications

 Epson used Cyrix's microprocessors exclusively for the ActionNote.
 The first laptop in the series, the ActionNote 4SLC-25, was released in April 1993 and featured a 486SLC with a clock speed of 25 MHz, later bumped to 33 MHz and 50 MHz.
 The ActionNote 4000, released in July 1993, sported a subnotebook form factor and had a 486SLC clocked at 33 MHz.
 In February 1994, Epson introduced the 500C and 700 series ActionNotes.
 The former introduced a color display to the series with a passive-matrix LCD and had a 50 MHz 486SLC2, while the latter featured Cyrix's 486DX at 33 MHz.
 Though technically clocked slower than the 500C, the 700 machines actually were more powerful, owing to the true 32-bit nature of that processor.
 Epson followed this up with the 766 series, the first laptop to offer Cyrix's 66-MHz 486DX2.

+To round out the company's personal computer lineup, Epson announced in May 1994 the ActionPC and the ActionTower.
+The ActionPC was a line of pizza-box desktop computers, while the ActionTower was built into a tower case.
+Like the ActionNote, the ActionPC and the ActionTower made exclusive use of Cyrix processors.
+They marked Epson's return to the PC-compatible desktop market since 1990.